SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-targets.md

 7. Adjust the numbers manually using the **TAB** key go the next field. or
     Click the menu button ![icon][img2] at the end of a row and select **Adjust numbers**.
 The following options are available in the dialog:
     * **Set initial amount**: Enter the amount for the whole year.
-The amount will be split equally among the months or quarters on the current row.
+The amount is split equally among the months or quarters on the current row.
     * **Copy from**: Copy the values from another group or user.
     * **Copy from last year**: Copy values from last year and increase the values by a specific percentage.
 This option is disabled if last year has no values.
         Click **Save** when you are done.
-The sums for all users will be added to the **All** row at the top of the list of users.
+The sums for all users are added to the **All** row at the top of the list of users.

 8. Optional: When you have completed a row, you can lock it ![icon][img3]-![icon][img4] to disable editing.
 For example, after a budget is approved and should not be edited.
 Locked rows cannot be removed, cleared or edited.